Investing Statistics – 10 Interesting Facts And Trends

 (Source: New York University)

-Since the S&P 500 index launched in 1957, it has delivered an average annualized return of 11.88%.
-The index’s best year saw an annual return of 37.2% (in 1995), while the worst year saw an annual return of –36.5% (in 2008).
+Since launching in 1957, the S&P 500 has generated an average annualized return of 11.88%.
+The index’s strongest performance delivered 37.2% (1995), while its worst year posted –36.5% (2008).

 10. Foreign Investors have $4.47 Trillion in US Markets